-In this article, I am going to discuss the MHD generator working principle and providing you some basic information about it.
+In this article, I am going to discuss the MHD generator working principle and mhd power generation.
+Also I will provide you some basic information about it.

 A Magneto Hydrodynamic Generator is a device which converts heat energy of a fuel directly into electrical energy without a conventional electric generator.
 This system eliminates all the intermediate linking conversion processes thereby improving the efficiency.
 It can be used with any high-temperature heat source like nuclear, solar energy, chemical etc.

 MHD Generator Working Principle

 The working principle of MHD generator is based on Faraday’s Law.
 It states that when a conductor is moved in a magnetic field an EMF is induced in the conductor.
 In an MHD system, hot gases act as the conductor.

 When gases are heated to sufficient temperature by burning of fuel, one or more of the valence electrons are displaced from their orbit in which they are spinning.
 Thus, the neutral atoms are split into the positive and negative ion.
 These ions are the electrical conductors.

 After that, ionized gases are moved in a duct known as the MHD duct at very high velocity.
 This movement of gas ions in the MHD duct in which strong magnetic field is applied leads to the electromagnetic induction and an EMF is induced in the pair of electrodes.
 The electrodes are connected to the external circuit and they deliver current to the external load.
 The three major components of an MHD generator are shown in Figure.
 These are:

 - MHD duct

 The directions of the magnetic field, the flow of gases and the electrodes are mutually perpendicular to each other.

 Power Generated by MHD Generator